Baked Fish And Chips

 What To Do With Leftover Potatoes

 If you’re like me and buy 5 pounds of potatoes to save money, you’ll definitely have a lot leftover.
-Here are some delicious potato recipes for two you can make:
+Here are some delicious potato recipes you can make:

 - 2 large russet potatoes (about 1 pound), peeled and cut into wedges